Steps for Installing Your Own Solar Power System

 Once the design is finalized, the Ironridge Design Assistant generates a list of mounting hardware needed.
 Share your list (click on “My Projects” and select “Share”) with John Lyle (firstname.lastname@example.org).
 A specialist will check over the hardware list and place the order.
 A separate order is placed for each unique installation, and is delivered to your house by truck.
 You must pay John immediately after the hardware is delivered.
 Solar panels are purchased as a combined order to obtain quantity discounts.

 8. Decision Time — Purchase Materials for Your Project

 - Order Mounting Hardware and Inverter — with your athorization.

 - Solar Panels Purchased in bulk — you pick them up.

-- Reimbursement — you must reimburse us ASAP for the materials and shipping cost.
+- Reimbursement — you must reimburse us ASAP for the materials (solar panels and mounting hardware) and shipping cost.

 - DIY Option — in Colorado, a homeowner can do his/her own electrical work, as long as it meet the National Electrical Code and passes inspection.
 In this case the homeowner obtains the permit online at DORA website, and pays with a credit card.

 - Electrician Option — you can opt to have an electrician do the electrical connections for your solar power system.
 In that case the electrician obtains the electrical permit and handles the inspection.